Open OnDemand

 Once the page load it will look something like the following,

-From the Resources drop down list select the most appropriate instance.
-Then in the text box below that labelled "Conda Environment Name" input the name of the environment generated above.
-In this example that would be "Renv".
-Then click launch.
-The job will then join a queue.
+4. Click launch and the job will join a queue.
 Please be patient while your job sits in queue.
 The wait time depends on the number of cores and time requested as well as how busy the queue is.
-Once is starts a button labelled "Connect to RStudio Server" should appear.

 Clicking on that will start up Rstudio in a new window using the created Anaconda environment.